Living Museum Collection of Native Plants

 Flora of the Preserve

-The entire flora of the Preserve currently includes nearly 700 species, and features wildflowers, as its name suggests, as well as trees, shrubs, vines, grasses, sedges, rushes and ferns.
-Of those 700 species, approximately 200 are part of the Preserve’s Living Museum Collection, which is comprised of species that have special status designations.
+The entire flora of the Preserve currently includes over 700 species, and features wildflowers, as its name suggests, as well as trees, shrubs, vines, grasses, sedges, rushes and ferns.
+Of these species, approximately 200 are part of the Preserve’s Living Museum Collection, which is comprised of species that have special status designations.
 These species are being responsibly stewarded to promote the ecological and educational value of the property, as well as for the enjoyment of all who visit.
 There are three categories of plants in the Living Museum Collection: the permanent collection, the education collection and the research collection.
 The permanent collection consists of those species designated as having either a “rare, threatened or endangered” conservation status in Pennsylvania, are candidates for such status, or otherwise have high floristic quality.
 The Preserve aims to be a “sanctuary” for these species of concern by securely protecting them on our grounds.
 Annual monitoring of these species drives management and stewardship decisions regarding their ongoing conservation.
 The Preserve is proud to hold our permanent collection of native plants in the public trust, fulfilling the mission to promote native plant conservation in our region.
 The education collection consists of other significant or attractive plants that are native to our ecoregion The Preserve aims to educate others and inspire the appreciation and use of these designated species in order to:

 - familiarize the local community with their presence in our area, and